Old Colony Rail Trail

 Old Colony Rail Trail Description

-In 0.7 mile, the trail continues past the end of Wilfred Road, looping around Chatham Municipal Airport before pausing at George Ryder Road.
+After this, the trail continues past the end of Wilfred Road, looping around Chatham Municipal Airport before pausing at George Ryder Road.
 Although the shoulder of this busy road functions as an on-road bicycle lane, inexperienced cyclists may wish to first dismount and then use the sidewalk as it appears.
 This section offers a unique view of personal, small aircraft parked at the airport, located on the right side of the sidewalk.
 At the next crosswalk (appearing after Northwood Road to the left), follow the signs and cross the street to pick up the trail again.
 Although it crosses several streets along the way, the remaining 5.4 miles of the trail remain off-road.

 Parking and Trail Access